 Why is it important to know the weight of diesel fuel?

-Knowing the weight of diesel fuel is crucial for numerous reasons:
+Understanding the weight of diesel fuel is critical for several reasons: